ryancramerdesign/ProcessWire/README.md

 #### Additional upgrade notes

+- After completing the upgrade test out your site thoroughly to make sure everything continues to work as you expect.

-- If using Form Builder make sure you have the latest version, as past versions did not support ProcessWire 2.4/2.5.
+- If using Form Builder make sure you have the latest version, as past versions did not support ProcessWire 2.4+.
+With ProcessWire 2.6 we recommend FormBuilder 0.2.4 or 0.2.5+.

 - If using ProCache you will need to go to the ProCache settings after the upgrade to have it update your .htaccess file again (since it was presumably replaced during the upgrade).

-- After completing the upgrade test out your site thoroughly to make sure everything continues to work as you expect.

-- ProcessWire 2.4/2.5 come with new admin themes.
-After completing your upgrade, you may install or configure these admin themes.
+- If using ListerPro, we recommend using version 1.0.2+ with ProcessWire 2.6.

+### Upgrading from ProcessWire 2.5

+The general upgrade process may be followed to perform this upgrade.
+In addition, please note the following:

+- **New index.php file**
+  We recommend replacing your index.php file with this upgrade, though it is not required.

 ### Upgrading from ProcessWire 2.4